telerik/fiddler-everywhere-docs/user-guide/live-traffic/web-sessions/web-sessions-list.md

 All three options will initially display a save prompt and then a share prompt window.

-1. Choose a share option from the context menu
+1. Select the sessions, open the context menu,  and click on __Share__ option.
 ![Context menu Share options](../../../images/livetraffic/websessions/websessions-list-share-options.png)

 2. The selected sessions are being saved.
 Enter your session name and click __Save and proceed__